klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 The practical approach of this minor resulted in a lot of project-related knowledge on top of the theoretical information from the lectures, which in combination is very valuable to me.
 I was able to learn a lot about data science and gain a good understanding of how to tackle problems, analyse data and visualize it.

-In reflection, I am content with what I have and am motivated to extend my knowledge further in the future.
+In reflection, I am content with what I have learned and am motivated to extend my knowledge further in the future.
 Especially the programming and data visualization parts are related to my study and can be helpful for many directions of work.
 However, I could have used the time at the start of the project more wisely and learn even more by actively programming more complicated things earlier on.

 ### My contributions
 As a User Experience Design student, I have only had short experiences with programming so far.
 I was aware of the fact that with my background knowledge, I had to learn a lot and work hard in order to be a valuable addition to a team, but I was eager to do this and contribute to a group with people from different study fields.
-I saw this as an opportunity of perhaps being adding a different background and therefore different perspective to the group work.
+I saw this as an opportunity of perhaps being able to add a different perspective to the group work.

-Not had much background knowledge on the topic lead to me being hesitant at the start of the project, especially regarding programming related tasks.
+Not having much background knowledge on the topic lead to me being hesitant at the start of the project, especially regarding programming related tasks.
 It took me some time to adjust to the new setting of (online) group work using Scrum, while also being new to the whole topic and project field.
 Even though in our group, we did not strictly divide assignments, at the start it came naturally that the members more knowledgeable in the programming field would do more programming related tasks, while I would do few minor programming tasks and focus on preparing presentations, writing the research plan and helping out wherever possible.
 However, after the initial two to three weeks of adjustment, I was able to participate in every part of the project and actively push the project forward.

 My activities and contributions ranged from visualizing data, creating machine learning models, analysing their outcomes and giving ideas, to preparing and presenting weekly internal and external presentations, writing parts of the research plan, and in the end writing parts of the research paper.
 Additionally, I actively took part in daily standups, meetings and Scrum retrospectives, kept notes of every meeting, and kept our Scrumboard up to date.
 Even though these are minor tasks, not doing them can hamper a project immensely, hence they are also important.

-My contributions resulted in an, in my opinion, balanced and successful group project.
+My contributions resulted in a, in my opinion, balanced and successful group project.
 My work was often beneficial for gathering new directions for future work and also important for the organizational aspect of the project.
 Meanwhile, I was able to learn a lot throughout the project for possible future tasks and relations to this topic.

 Reflecting on how the project went, I could have used the time at the beginning of the project better to actively forward this project early on.
 I especially should have done more (complicated) programming tasks in order to relieve my group members from a higher workload.
 However, as the project progressed the work between our group members became more and more evenly distributed and every member took part in every part of the project.

 ### The group project
-As our group consists of two programming-related students (Mechatronics and Computer Science), and me being more of an "allrounder" with professional knowledge of image processing, research, design, and little background knowledge in programming, we were well prepared for this project.
+As our group consists of two programming-related students (Mechatronics and Computer Science), and me being more of an "allrounder" with professional knowledge of image processing, research, design, and little background knowledge in programming, we were well prepared for this project in general.
+However, some mistakes still happened to us from which we were luckily able to learn.

 Our project group definitely learned how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv-file we had been working with contained faulty values.
 Midway through the project the same thing happened again, where we noticed our assumptions about the dataset were not correct.
 We could have avoided this easily by reviewing each other’s code more in depth before working with the files.
 However, luckily the changes from the corrupted values were not too high so that the first interpretations we got were not heavily misleading.
 After updating our old models, which went quick as we simply needed to change one line of code, we could continue where we left off.